I can hear the angels

 My dog loves it and gets much more use out of it than I do.

 This is not an unusual story.
-A dear friend has one too, given to her by a close friend.
+My dear friend Lisa has one too, given to her by a close friend.
 It is well used.
 Just never for meditation.

 It sits in the corner of her bedroom.
 Her cat gets much more use out of it than she does.